-Plug-In Hybrid Electric Vehicles (PHEV)
+Plug-In Electric Vehicles (EVs)

 The use of fossil fuels for transportation is a significant contributor to global warming, oil imports, petrodictatorships, overall energy costs, homeland insecurity, and war.
 The technology exists today to reduce use of fossil fuels for transportation.

+Prior to the Clarity, I had a Chevrolet Volt.
 This poster was prepared for the 2013 Wayne County Fair.
 It shows three of us who are board members for Wayne County Sustainable Energy Network with our Volts.
 Click on the photo for a 2.2 M .pdf file.

 Below are two files that were prepared for the 2012 Scarlet, Gray & Green Fair.